-Making gravy without lumps can sometimes be a tricky task, especially when you’re tired after spending the day preparing your Thanksgiving meal.
+Making homemade turkey gravy without lumps can sometimes be a tricky task, especially when you’re tired after spending the day preparing your Thanksgiving meal.

-1. Pour drippings from the turkey into a large glass measuring cup.
+Step 1: Pour drippings from the turkey into a large glass measuring cup.
 Let sit until all the fat rises to the top.
 Spoon the fat off of the top of the drippings into a separate container.

-2. Add enough broth to the remaining drippings to equal the total amount of gravy you want for your finished product.
+Step 2: Add enough broth to the remaining drippings to equal the total amount of gravy you want for your finished product.

 - Example: You have 2 cups of drippings and want 3 cups of gravy.
 You will add 1 cup of broth to measuring cup containing the drippings.